aalto-ics-kepaco/msms_rt_score_integration/data/README.md

 # (MS2, RT)-tuple Database

 All data used in our experiments is organized in SQLite DB.
-The database can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.4305918) (~12GB).
+The database can be downloaded from [Zenodo](https://doi.org/10.5281/zenodo.4305918) (temporarly download from [here](https://drive.google.com/file/d/1HKooW9p6huiKFt4k9jhX80k6GsmHI9yE/view?usp=sharing)) (~12GB).
 Its layout as well as content is described here.

 ## General Information